npeirson/arXiv-R/README.md

 # arXiv-R
 ### an unofficial android app

-**Development ceased shortly before arXiv 2.0 changed their API.
-Maybe I'll pick it up again once they're closer to completion.**
+**Development on hold until arXiv 2.0 API changes complete**

 <img src="Screenshot.png" width=300px>

 #### but y make this, tho?
 The existing arXiv app doesn't have the functions I want, so I'm making this.

-It's far from done, I assure you.

-Also, this is my first project in Java, so code tips and suggestions are very welcome.
+This is my first project in Java, so code tips and suggestions are very welcome.

 #### Currently working on:
 - "More articles" card